Accurate ADMET Prediction with XGBoost: Introduction

 Properties such as absorption, distribution, metabolism, excretion, and toxicity (ADMET) are important in small molecule drug discovery and therapeutics.
 It is reported that many clinical trials fail due to the deficiencies in ADMET properties. \cite{kola2004can,kennedy1997managing} While profiling ADMET in the early stage of drug discovery is desirable, experimental evaluation of ADMET properties is costly with limited available data.

-Recent development in machine learning (ML) brings new opportunities for ADMET prediction.
+Recent developments in machine learning (ML) promote research in chemistry and biology \cite{song2020unraveling,zhang2020multiscale,tian2021explore} and bring new opportunities for ADMET prediction.
 ADMETLab \cite{dong2018admetlab} provides 31 ADMET endpoints with six machine learning models, and further advanced to 53 endpoints using a multi-task graph attention network \cite{xiong2021admetlab}. vNN \cite{schyman2017vnn} is a web server that applies variable nearest neighborhood to predict 15 ADMET properties. admetSAR \cite{cheng2012admetsar} and admetSAR 2.0 \cite{yang2019admetsar} are also ML based web servers for drug discovery or environmental risk assessment with random forest, support vector machine and k-nearest neighbors models.
 As a fingerprint-based random forest model, FP-ADMET \cite{venkatraman2021fp} evaluated over 50 ADMET and ADMET-related tasks.
 In these ML models, small molecules are provided in SMILES representations and further featurized using fingerprints, such as extended connectivity fingerprints \cite{rogers2010extended} and Molecular ACCess System (MACCS) fingerprints \cite{durant2002reoptimization}.
 Beside these, there are many other fingerprints and descriptors that can be used to for ADMET prediction, such as PubChem fingerprints and Mordred descriptors.
 Taking advantage of all possible features enables sufficient learning process for machine learning models.

 One common issue is that many machine learning models in previous work are trained on different datasets, which leads to unfair comparison and evaluation of ML models.
 As a curated dataset, Therapeutics Data Commons (TDC) \cite{Huang2021tdc} unifies resources in therapeutics for systematic access and evaluation.
 There are 22 tasks in TDC ADMET benchmark group, each with small molecules SMILES representations and corresponding ADMET property values or labels.